A concept of a para-hydrogen-based cold neutron source for simultaneous high flux and high brightness: Analytic model: infinitely thin para-hydrogen moderator

-In \figref{fig:9} the results of the MCNP simulations\footnote{The results of MCNP calculations are consistently reported with statistical uncertainties.
-In cases where the error bars are not discernible, it indicates that they fall within the boundaries of the marker footprint.} are represented by black symbols and are superimposed on the results obtained from the analytic calculations shown in \figref{fig:7:a}.
+In \figref{fig:9} the results of the MCNP simulations are represented by black symbols\footnote{The results of MCNP calculations are consistently reported with statistical uncertainties.
+In cases where the error bars are not discernible, it indicates that they fall within the boundaries of the marker footprint.} and are superimposed on the results obtained from the analytic calculations shown in \figref{fig:7:a}.
 The excellent agreement between the two sets of results demonstrates the accuracy and reliability of both the analytic calculations and the MCNP simulations.
 This strong validation allows us to confidently rely on the MCNP simulations for further analysis and investigation of neutron moderation phenomena.